 Sechzig grew into the game, before they took the lead when Sascha Mölders

-converted a flick header from a free kick on twenty seven minutes.
+converted a flick header from a free kick after twenty-seven minutes.
 Munich's

 original club continued to grow in confidence up to the interval.